BazaarMarket/BazaarMarket/README.md

 ## Tell me more about decentralized governance!

-Bazaar Market's governance token is called bDAO. bDAO is a FA2 fungible asset, that was created using HomebaseDAO.
-It is a RegistryDAO, which means it can regulate the distribution of both FA2 and XTZ tokens.
+Bazaar Market's governance token is called bDAO. bDAO is a FA2 fungible asset, that was created using FA2 Bakery.
+The DAO was created using BaseDAO; it is a RegistryDAO, which means it can regulate the distribution of both FA2 and XTZ tokens.

 >This allows the Community to control the creation and sale of Bazaar Tokens (or BATOs), which is Bazaar's custom NFT.
-It also regulates how Quorum members get paid.
+It also regulates how fees are distributed amongst Community Members (bDAO holders).

 It also has the built-in capability for voting, making updates to the DAO, and regulating the dispersion of *Green Pool* funds. bDAO has governance both on and off-chain, which allows it to be flexible enough to decentralize a public marketplace like Bazaar.
 Lastly, it gives the community power to vote on ***Community Initiatives***, such as curating charity drops, and our special future ***Social Experiments™***